-Deloitte is the world’s leading professional services firm and part of the ‘Big 4,’ employing thousands of individuals globally.
-However, as a worker or someone aspiring to join the firm, it is essential to understand does Deloitte pay overtime and their compensation policies.
+Deloitte is the world’s leading professional services firm and part of the ‘Big 4,’ employing hundreds of thousands of individuals globally.
+But do they pay overtime?

-Upon reading several articles and reviewing employees’ opinions on social media sites, it has come to my attention that Deloitte’s overtime policy only extends to non-exempt employees.
-Furthermore, the company only compensates the workers by offering additional Paid Time Off (PTO) instead of a monetary bounty.
+Deloitte’s overtime policy only extends to non-exempt employees.
+Think administration staff over consultants.
+The company only compensates the workers by offering additional Paid Time Off (PTO) instead of a monetary bounty.

 Factors Affecting Overtime Pay Eligibility at Deloitte